a2roger/backup/w1_generativeart/readme.md

 (If you liked that video, you should watch more from the _Creators Project_ series.)

-# Pre-workshop Set Up
+# Set-Up

-Try to complete the following _before_ the Workshop class.
+Several libraries and code need to be downloaded in preparation for the workshop.

 #### 1. Install required libraries